 “Well, I am.”

-I looked out at the water.
-The riverbank was only a few metres high — I’d definitely survive the leap if it came to that.
+I stared at the water.
+The riverbank was only a few metres high.
+I’d survive the leap if it came to that.

 “I used to be a very impolite person,” Bam continued.
 “But now I am blessed.
-No envy, no greed.
+No envy.
+No greed.
 I have peace in my heart.
 I have God in my heart.”
 He pointed skyward.
-“And one day, I will live with Him in eternity.”
+“One day, I will live with Him in eternity.”

 “How come you’re not a Buddhist?”

 “I used to be.
-But Buddhists won’t make it to heaven.
+But Buddhists won’t go to heaven.
 Only Christians go to heaven.
-I don’t know where the Buddhists will go.”
+I don’t know where Buddhists will go.”

 “Maybe back here?”

-Bam shook his head and walked back to the tuk-tuk, bringing an end to the first sermon.
+Bam shook his head and walked back to the tuk-tuk, ending the first sermon.

 The World According to Bam

-We drove past the French watchtower, built to protect the rubber plantations from bandits.
+We passed a French watchtower once used to protect rubber plantations from bandits.

-Our third stop — on a tour that really ought to have been called The World According to Bam — was Mountain Pros.
+Our next stop was Mountain Pros, on a tour that really should have been called The World According to Bam.

-“Of course.
-But during the Pol Pot years, they were prisons.”
-He motioned to a nearby field, where dust swirled in the heat.
+“Yes.
+But during Pol Pot, they were prisons.”
+He gestured toward a dusty field.
 “That was a killing field.
-The Khmer Rouge murdered 500 people there.
-My grandparents were killed during the regime.
-They were both doctors and spoke French and English.
-The Khmer Rouge asked anyone who spoke another language to volunteer for a teaching position.
-My grandparents raised their hands.
-They didn’t get to teach children.
-They were taken away and killed instead.”
+Five hundred people were murdered there.
+My grandparents were killed.
+They were doctors and spoke French and English.
+The Khmer Rouge asked educated people to volunteer for teaching jobs.
+My grandparents raised their hands.”

 “Come on!
 Let’s walk across the famous bamboo bridge!”

-A few weeks ago, I would have been confused by this sudden shift from solemnity to enthusiasm, but not anymore.
-When your country’s recent history is as terrible as Cambodia’s, you probably learn not to dwell on it.
-If you do, it’ll consume you.
+A few weeks earlier, this sudden shift would have confused me.
+Now it didn’t.
+When your country’s recent history is that brutal, you probably learn not to dwell.
+If you do, it consumes you.

 The Second Sermon